yungstarbeam1/GNGO-inhibition-paradigm/GNGO READ ME notes and instructions.md

-The following includes The settings in the scrpit and where to change them:
+The following includes the settings in the scrpit and where to change them:

 Display:
     - Set to 800x600 pixels